-This magisterial volume, the result of many years of research, documents the Art Institute of Chicago’s significant—and, surprisingly, relatively unknown—collection of English, French, German, Netherlandish, and Spanish paintings created before 1600.
-Featuring nearly 100 altarpieces, private devotional works, portraits, and landscapes by such masters as Lucas Cranach, Gerard David, El Greco, Jan Gossart, and Rogier van der Weyden, this book is the first in-depth analysis of this impressive representation of late Gothic and Renaissance art.
+This magisterial volume, the result of many years of research, documents the Art Institute of Chicago’s significant––and, surprisingly, relatively unknown––collection of English, French, German, Netherlandish, and Spanish paintings created before 1600.
+Nearly 100 altarpieces, private devotional works, portraits, and landscapes by such masters as Lucas Cranach, Gerard David, El Greco, Jan Gossaert, and Rogier van der Weyden receive their first in-depth analysis.

 With its accessible entries and beautiful illustrations, this publication reflects the most up-to-date scholarship.
 New conservation investigations, including the study of under-drawing and of wood supports, illuminate many issues surrounding these paintings.

 The Art Institute of Chicago, 2008 476 pages, 8 1/4 x 11 1/4 233 duotone + 123 color illus.